First email: August 10, 2018, 11:58 AM

-We have a scale transformation problem that only wisdom can help us resolve our conundrum.
+We have a scale transformation problem and only wisdom can help us resolve our conundrum.
 You’ve got wisdom.
 If you could take a moment to take apart our simple mathematical construct, I will be eternally grateful.

 But first a little disclaimer.

 Our work started within a high school geometry class where we emerged with a totally mathematical but rather idiosyncratic view of the universe.
-We went deep inside the tetrahedron by dividing each of the vertices by 2.
+We went deep inside the tetrahedron by dividing each of the edges by 2.
 Initially we encountered the four half-sized tetrahedrons in each corner and the octahedron in the middle.
 We continued that process with both objects until we were in the range of the fermion.

 We had divided by 2 no less than 45 times.